core-wg/href/draft-ietf-core-href.md

 items contained in there,
 and continues processing the CBOR items surrounding the unprocessable CRI.
-(Note: this skipping can be implemented in bounded memory for CRIs that do not use indefinite length encoding, as mandated in
+(Note: this skipping can be implemented in bounded memory for CRIs that do not use indefinite length encoding, as mandated for CRIs as separate encoded data items in {{no-indef}}.)
-{{cbor-representation}}.)

 The unprocessable CRI is treated as an opaque identifier that is distinct from all processable CRIs,